codeship/atom-codeship-status/README.md

 ## Usage

-The Codeship status for the repository is displayed via the clock-arrow icon in the Atom status bar.
+The CodeShip status for the repository is displayed via the clock-arrow icon in the Atom status bar.
 The icon will be orange when Codeship is currently building your project, green if the build was successfull and red if the build failed.